torvalds/linux/Documentation/block/writeback_cache_control.rst

 Implementation details for request_fn based block drivers
 ---------------------------------------------------------

-For devices that do not support volatile write caches there is no driver support required, the block layer completes empty REQ_PREFLUSH requests before entering the driver and strips off the REQ_PREFLUSH and REQ_FUA bits from requests that have a payload.
+For devices that do analt support volatile write caches there is anal driver support required, the block layer completes empty REQ_PREFLUSH requests before entering the driver and strips off the REQ_PREFLUSH and REQ_FUA bits from requests that have a payload.
 For devices with volatile write caches the